Carol J. Clover

 Carol Jeanne Clover (born July 31, 1940) is an American professor of Medieval Studies (Early Northern Europe) and American Film at the University of California, Berkeley.

 Clover has been widely published in her areas of expertise, and is the author of three books.
-Clover's 1992 book, Men, Women, and Chainsaws: Gender in the Modern Horror Film, achieved popularity beyond academe.
+Clover's 1992 book, Men, Women, and Chain Saws: Gender in the Modern Horror Film, achieved popularity beyond academe.
 Clover is credited with developing the "final girl" theory in the horror genre, which has changed both popular and academic conceptions of gender in horror films.

 Clover is a featured expert in the film S&Man, which premiered at the Toronto International Film Festival in 2006.

 Biography

 Clover attended the University of California at Berkeley for both her undergraduate and graduate studies.
 In 1965, Clover was a Fulbright Fellow at Uppsala University in Sweden.
 From 1971 to 1977 Clover was an assistant professor at Harvard University before returning to Berkeley, where she became Class of 1936 Professor Emerita in the departments of rhetoric, film and Scandinavian.